mehmetext/basit_blog/README.md

 - [ ] Updating image feature will be added in icerik-duzenle.php
 - [ ] Adding image feature will be added in icerik-ekle.php
 - [ ] Page of profil-duzenle will be added
+- [ ] "The content couldn't be updated" will be added in https://github.com/mehmetext/basit_blog/blob/master/yonetim/sayfalar/icerik-duzenle.php#L37